-Mobile Home Owner News – May 2021
+Mobile Home Owner News – September 2021

 Resident curated mobile home owners news and information for residents of California Mobile Home Parks managed by Sierra Corporate Management (SCM) and owned by a Kort & Scott Financial Group (KSFG) company.
 The MHPHOA also provides news coverage for California Mobile Home Parks not owned by KSFG.

 Click/tap the story headlines to open a link to the full original story and/or media such as streaming video from City Council Meetings.
 Story headlines with are inline news stories.